egrosdou01/personal-blog/blog/2024-08-10-sveltos-dynamic-templating/sveltos_dynamic_templating.md

 ```

 :::note
-As the Kubernetes-managed clusters are registered in the `civo` namespace, the `ConfigMaps` are also defined there.
+As the Kubernetes managed clusters are registered in the `civo` namespace, the `ConfigMaps` are defined there.
 :::

 ## Step 3: Deploy Sveltos ClusterProfile